danielBCN/PyActor-example/README.md

 ## Code Health

 There is also another page that checks directly the health of your code.
-This means that the service analyzes the code searching for inconsistences with the PEP8 style guide, common bad smells and errors.
+This means that the service analyzes the code searching for inconsistencies with the PEP8 style guide, common bad smells and errors.

 This results in health rate that gives the code a score.
 Try to keep that score high, as your code gets more readable and consistent.

-To set this service up, logg in with your github account at https://landscape.io and givi it access to the repository so it checks every commit.
+To set this service up, log in with your github account at https://landscape.io and give it access to the repository so it checks every commit.

 Also, the health is represented in a badge that you can put on your readme for everyone to know.